 Assessment

 Measures of the success of this Policy Recommendation will be (1) the number of additional WSSPC members that develop post-earthquake technical clearinghouse plans, and (2) the number of MOAs established to facilitate clearinghouse operation, pending expansion of Emergency Management Assistance Compacts (EMAC) for clearinghouses.
 A periodic assessment should be made to determine the number of functioning clearinghouse plans and supporting MOAs.
 Regular exercising of plans and training should occur.
 WSSPC will periodically update its model post-earthquake technical clearinghouse plan, and will post this and individual member plans on the WSSPC website.
-History
+History (to be updated upon adoption)

-Policy Recommendation was first adopted as Policy Recommendation 01-3 by unanimous vote of the WSSPC membership at the Annual Business meeting October 24, 2001.
+Policy Recommendation 19-3 was first adopted as Policy Recommendation 01-3 by unanimous vote of the WSSPC membership at the Annual Business meeting October 24, 2001.
 PR 01-3 was revised and re-adopted as PR 04-3 by unanimous vote of the WSSPC membership at the Annual Business meeting September 30, 2004.
 The Background section was revised and PR 04-3 was re-adopted as PR 07-3 by unanimous vote of the WSSPC membership at the Annual Business Meeting October 3, 2007.
 PR 07-3 was re-adopted as PR 10-3 by a majority voice vote of the WSSPC membership with Hawaii voting against the policy recommendation at the Annual Business Meeting July 9, 2010.
 An Executive Summary was added to Policy Recommendation 10-3 and the policy was re-adopted as Policy Recommendation 13-3 by unanimous vote of the WSSPC membership at the Annual Business Meeting May 3, 2013.
+Policy Recommendation 13-3 was re-adopted as Policy Recommendation 16-3 by unanimous vote of the WSSPC membership at the Annual Business Meeting May 6, 2016.
+Policy Recommendation 16-3 was re-adopted as Policy Recommendation 19-3 by xx vote of the WSSPC membership at the Annual Business Meeting April xx, 2019.